Extraterritorial costs that you may reimburse or provide tax-free

 - the costs for the income tax return of the employee’s partner

 - the costs for filing any foreign tax return

 - the costs of consultancy in relation to housing

 - other consultancy costs

-How do you determine the extraterritorial costs?
+How do you determine what the extraterritorial costs are?

 - Does your employee only have to file a tax return in the Netherlands?
 And are the costs for this higher than the costs for filing the return in the country of origin by a tax consultant?
 In that case, the extra costs are extraterritorial costs and specifically exempt.
 The remainder is taxed wages.